Toxic Coworkers: How To Deal With The 7 Most Dangerous Work Personalities

 Politics is a crucial part of our modern work culture, whether we like it or not.

 It can be fun at times and even motivate us to work smarter.
-However, most of the time office politics can be a pain in the โ€˜you know whatโ€™.
+However, most of the time office politics can be a pain in the β€˜you know what’.
 In this modern corporate culture, we spend innumerable hours at work.
-As a result, we spend more time with our lovely and sometimes horrible coworkers than our friends and family.
-Some of our co-workers can be very helpful and truly amazing which often results in a lifelong friendship outside work.

 But most of the time we are stuck with really toxic coworkers which can affect our mental well-being and our work performance.
 Toxic coworkers can demotivate us and even want us to quit our jobs.
-We surely donโ€™t need that.
-We can feel helpless as we canโ€™t really choose who we work with and where someone should be in the hierarchy.
+We surely don’t need that.
+We can feel helpless as we can’t really choose who we work with and where someone should be in the hierarchy.

 The best thing we can do while dealing with toxic coworkers in the workplace is to minimize the impact they have on us and our work.

 Let us take a look at the 7 most dangerous work personalities and some effective strategies on how you can deal with them.
-Letโ€™s get started.
+Let’s get started.

-7 Most Dangerous And Toxic Coworkers
+7 Types Of Dangerous And Toxic Coworkers

 1. The One Who Gossips.